-This recipe comes from my book, Cooking for Hemochromatosis, and is an example of the many creative ways to still enjoy cooking and eating delicious food when you have iron overload.
+This recipe comes from my book, Cooking for Hemochromatosis, and is an example of the many creative ways to enjoy cooking and eating delicious food when you have iron overload.

 Why This Recipe Works for Hemochromatosis

-As a lower-iron meat, this chicken dish only has 1.5 mg iron per 3-ounce (84-g) serving.
+As lower-iron meat, this chicken dish only has 1.5 mg iron per 3-ounce (84-g) serving.
 Due to the addition of the calcium and polyphenol-rich ingredients used in this recipe, the total iron absorbed by your body will end up being even less!

 Calcium-rich dairy products like buttermilk provide excellent blocking of both heme and non-heme iron from this chicken entrée.